jinjiaho/tic-tac-toe/README.md

 - To make the strikeout effect on win
 - To improve keyboard navigation on forms (enter to submit, tab indices)
 - Improve colour scheme
+- At the moment, only tested for compatibility with Chrome

 ### System improvements